Detect Low-Quality Data/Responses in any LLM/Human Written Dataset (for better LLM Evals or Instruction-Tuning)

 We can use the dataset_id

 to launch a Cleanlab Studio Project.
-Whereas the TLM is a pre-trained Foundation model that assesses your data based on existing world knowledge, a Cleanlab Studio Project automatically trains ML models on your dataset to learn its statistical properties and provide more tailored analysis.
+Whereas TLM uses a pre-trained Foundation model that assesses your data based on existing world knowledge, a Cleanlab Studio Project automatically trains ML models on your dataset to learn its statistical properties and provide more tailored analysis.

 project_id = studio.create_project(